ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 .. attention::

    When working on an HPC system, users should allocate a compute node prior to running their experiment.
 The proper command will depend on the system's resource manager, but some guidance is offered in :numref:`Section %s <WorkOnHPC>`.
+It may be necessay to reload the regional workflow (see :numref:`Section %s <SetUpPythonEnv>`).
+It may also be necessary to load the ``build_<compiler>_<platform>`` scripts as described in :numref:`Section %s <CMakeApproach>`.

 #. ``cd`` into the experiment directory.
 For example, from ``ush``, presuming default directory settings: